 As soon as you say the word feminism a lot of people get defensive.
 I’ll bet some of you are already feeling anxious just from the title.
-Generally I don’t want my blogs to get political, but the way I see it, feminism isn’t a socio-political stance you take, it’s just being sensible.
+Generally I don’t want my blogs to get political, but the way I see it, feminism isn’t always a socio-political stance, it can sometimes just be the word we use to mean "I'm sensible".

 29% of MPs in the UK are women